18kimn/blog/src/routes/[postType]/writing/professionalism/index.md

 Everything that is mine is yours, and it will be that way forever, long after I have left the earth and long after any reference to my name exists anywhere in the world.

+Basic contradiction within the university where it serves capital through its autonomy, so it also produces its own gravediggers.
+The university as an apparatus as a whole is guided to serve the national interest, the capitalist interest, stabilizing things, proposing policy the organic intellectuals of the capitalist class can’t produce themselves (this is a derivation of the labor-capital contradiction)

+Abolition university studies text

+Feelings of betrayal by faculty who saw themselves as beholden to social justice but for whom the path to achieving that was to stick to the university’s good graces;
+once they had to choose, they couldn’t withstand the contradiction None of us are free from that contradiction and all of us are subject to its basic premise (trying to serve both, by virtue of making a living being employed by the university).
+Unfortunately there are no neutrals fundamentally and you will have to choose (you cannot just try to hold the contradiction together forever; that is attempting to survive without a real way to escape the things capitalism subjects you to, and you will thus continue to be subject to those things).
+You can either stick with the university’s premise, taking up the idea that you are a small business owner entrepreneur-ing within the ecosystem of grants and employees, that you have rightfully earned or can earn a respectable academic life, that you can become a homeowner, get tenure, publish the essays and articles, go on the book tours, and teach students as if that pattern is the way things are and the way things will be; or you can reject it, that nothing afforded to us is because we have deserved it in any sense but because capitalism has structutral needs fulfilled by the neoliberal university, that each of us are precarious even if some of us seem to be well resourced at some times, that this depends on the constant exploitation of labor (of all of us, but of staff, grads, lecs, etc) and violence towards others, and that nothing about this fundamental arrangement will never change unless we at least make a choice to each other, that we want something different, that we are rejecting the individualism the university imposes, that we reject the bourgeois ambitions that our basic need for security and safety have become entangled with and disguised as, and in turn that we protect each other forever.

+No matter if and how you choose, it will be hard and painful, you will lose friends and collaborators and peers, you will always be subject to some side of the other contradiction (it will always be incomplete), and yet the choice must nevetheless be made.

+- Financial resources
+- Principled activism constantly
+- Collectivity and a necessity for constant power analysis of collectives
+- Open your home, your offices, your library access, your